 —Anne Marie-Slaughter, CEO of New America and author of Unfinished Business

-"Tom Malone puts worries about artificial intelligence in perspective, explaining why AI works best when combined with humans in superminds.
+- "Tom Malone puts worries about artificial intelligence in perspective, explaining why AI works best when combined with humans in superminds.
 What makes a supermind more or less intelligent is just one of many surprises in this fascinating book."—Patrick Winston, former director of the MIT Artificial Intelligence Laboratory and author of Artificial Intelligence

-"Humans plus computers and networks have enormous potential.
+- "Humans plus computers and networks have enormous potential.
 How can such wee creatures as ourselves take advantage of this potential?
 Malone addresses this question in a concrete way, laying the foundation for a new discipline: the systems engineering of superminds."—Vernor Vinge, Hugo Award-winning science fiction author, and originator of the "technological singularity" concept.